How to get started with Cloudron

 Sign up with UpCloud

 First things first, if you have not yet registered on UpCloud, begin by getting signed up.
-Follow the link here to register an account and you’ll receive an extra $25 for 14 days or $50 to get you really going if you top up $10.
+Follow the link here to register an account and you’ll receive an extra $25 for a week to get you really going!

 Deploy a new cloud server

 Deploying a new server on UpCloud is an easy and straightforward process.
 To get started, log into your UpCloud control panel and select to Deploy a server under the Servers section.

 The deployment page shows a number of options for customizing a new cloud server.

 - Choose the server location from the available data centres

 - Pick a configuration, Cloudron requires at least 1GB of RAM and 20GB of storage so the $5 per month plan is a good starting point

 - Select Ubuntu 18.04 for the operating system